 STEP 2: Share your picture

 Share your picture with someone – a friend, family member, classmate, or teacher.
-Your picture is sure to bring a smile to someone’s face.
+Your picture will bring a smile to someone’s face.
 And maybe, they’ll feel inspired to draw a bird too.